 As an alternative to the community meal, you can volunteer your time at a local soup kitchen.
 Ask for permission to hand out something with the meals – a Christmas card, Bible, or pamphlet advertising your church.
 Your church could even create branded business cards that list community resources, such as homeless shelters and food banks.

 This idea can be pricey depending on the rates at your local mall, but it’s a great way to get in front of a lot of community members.
 Recruit volunteers to work the stand every weekend leading up to Christmas, as well as Christmas Eve to catch last-minute shoppers.
 You can hand out branded materials for your church, flyers advertising Christmas services at the church, or anything else you can think of to connect with people.
 Who knows, your church might attract some curious visitors, or even a few new members!

 This event can be held at your church, but if you really want to reach people, take it out to the streets!
 Children especially love getting involved with this activity.
 Cast a Mary, Joseph, shepherds, and angels, and use a doll for the Baby Jesus.
 If you want to get really creative, you could even rent live animals.
 This event is great for reminding people of the true meaning of Christmas.

 Need Help Organizing Your Event?

 Are you excited to organize one of these events, but not sure where to start?
-Check out our free guide to successfully planning a church event:
+We hope that our church Christmas program ideas are helpful.
+But you can also check out our free guide to successfully planning an event:

 And if you need any seating or furniture for your event, let ChurchPlaza be your trusted source.
-We have folding tables, stages and risers, and event seating.
+We have event folding tables and chairs, stages and risers, and stackable banquet chairs.
 Ask about our Quick Ship options if you need chairs quickly.
 Call us at 1-800-927-6775 to order, or fill out a contact form on our website.